ibm-cloud-architecture/refarch-analytics/README.md

 * [Notebook explanations](notebooks/README.md)

 ## For customer manager
-The user interface is packaged as part of the [Case Portal application]().
+The user interface is packaged as part of the [Case Portal application](https://github.com/ibm-cloud-architecture/refarch-caseinc-app) and we [documented](docs/UI/README.md) how add the specifics customer management UI inside the portal.

 # DevOps
 ## Continuous integration